SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 - demonstrate the theory of connections
 - TODO: reference to where nodal network modeling originated?
 - thru variables sum
-- accross variables are equal
+- across variables are equal
 - Question: does the across variable have to be velocity?
 Could it be any other derivative?

 To define a connection in ModelingToolkit.jl we use the `@connector` macro and specify the *through* variable with `connect = Flow`